VOLTTRON/volttron/docs/source/core_services/messagebus_refactor/RabbitMQ-Overview.rst

 server with a binding key same as subscription made on the federated exchange.
 For example, if an upstream server is publishing messages with binding key "foo" and a client on the downstream server is interested in receiving messages of the binding key "foo", then it creates a queue and binds the queue to the federated with the same binding key.
-This binding s sent to the upstream and the upstream queue binds to the upstream exchange with that key.
+This binding is sent to the upstream and the upstream queue binds to the upstream exchange with that key.